gmarty/media-experiments/README.md

 An example of the Media Fragment URI you can use to see the HTTP headers involved.

+### video-shadow-dom.html

+Markup and style extracted from Chrome video player Shadow DOM to help applying styling.

 ### video-events.html

-Log the list of all events fired in order by media elements.
+Log the list of events fired in order by media elements.